mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

 * He and Timon denied the possibility of finding any self-evident principles to serve as the foundation of sciences.
 In the absence of such axioms, all lines of reasoning must be circular or endless.

+## Seneca (4 BC–AD 65)

+* Urges us to strive towards liberation from passions.
+* None of those things that strike the mind fortuitously should be called
+  passions: they are not things that mind causes but things that happen to it.
+It is not passion to be affected by the appearances of things that present themselves; passion consists in surrendering oneself to them and following up this fortuitous impact.
+Weeping, turning pale, sudden intakes of breath, and sexual arousal are not passions, but mere bodily phenomena: it is what happens in the mind that matters.
+* S. was a materialist accepting the Stoic doctrine that the human mind was a material part of a material divine world-soul.
+* S. made popular the distinction between doctrines and precepts.
+The doctrines provided the general philosophical framework; the precepts enabled the true concept of the highest good to find expression in specific prescriptions to individuals.
+This distinction enabled Stoics to counter the allegation that their system was too elevated to be of any practical use.